bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

        ...:     car_transfer_tx, private_keys=[alice.private_key, bob.private_key]
        ...: )

-Note, that if one the signing keys is missing, the fulfillment will fail.
+Note, that if one of the private keys is missing, the fulfillment will fail.
 If we omit ``bob``:

 .. ipython::